Write a Blog >>

 Software Engineering in Practice

-Chungha Sung University of Southern California, Shuvendu Lahiri Microsoft Research, Mike Kaufman Microsoft Corporation, Pallavi Choudhury Microsoft Corporation, Chao Wang USC
+Chungha Sung University of Southern California, Shuvendu K. Lahiri Microsoft Research, Mike Kaufman Microsoft Corporation, Pallavi Choudhury Microsoft Corporation, Chao Wang USC

 07:12